How to Build Your App from ScratchNovember 27, 2018

 Check on your competitors.
 What are the users saying about them?
 List down their advantages and disadvantages and avoid doing the same mistakes.

 Create a wireframe for your app.
-You can use these tools to create a wireframe.
+You can use these 5 free tools to create a wireframe.
 Define how users can navigate through your app, its features and everything you want to include.